async-aws/aws/docs/configuration.md

 Enable the endpoint discovery when the operation support it See [Endpoint discovery](https://docs.aws.amazon.com/sdkref/latest/guide/feature-endpoint-discovery.html) for more information.

+### podIdentityCredentialsFullUri

+Full Uri to the endpoint of the Pod Identity agent, which should already be injected by the Pod Identity agent when using the [PodIdentity Provider](/authentication/pod-identity.md)

+### podIdentityAuthorizationTokenFile

+Path to the file that contains the Pod Identity access token, which should already be injected by the Pod Identity agent when using the [PodIdentity Provider](/authentication/pod-identity.md)

 ## S3 specific Configuration reference

 ### pathStyleEndpoint